sriram-gupta/SCRATCH_ML/README.md

 # SCRATCH_ML
-People from non ML background , demystifying chatGpt
+People from non ML background , **demystifying chatGpt** We will go step by step learning fundamentals and abstracting them into blackbox components to hopefully build a giant AI model